unnatural-worlds/uwapi/sphinx/source/concepts/entities.rst

 Move Component
 --------------
+Movements are synchronized on tile-to-tile basis only, the whole path is stored only on the client of the owner of the unit.
-Timestamp of when the unit finishes its current movement.
+This component provides timestamp of when the unit finishes its current movement.
-Information is available for the next neighboring tile only.
+The Position Component already represents the new position.

 Aim Component
 -------------